-In the absence of screening, the lifetime risk of cervical cancer was 1.9% (range across 50 bestfitting sets, 1.3% to 2.4%) and lifetime mortality from cervical cancer was 0.83% (range, 0.58% to 1.08%), resulting in a life expectancy of 63.921 years (range, 63.845 to 64.006 years) for 20year-old women.
-Under scenarios of screening, model outcomes of screening tests (cytology, HPV, and total), colposcopies, CIN2/CIN3 detected, CIN3+ detected, false positives, cervical cancer cases, cervical cancer deaths, and life-years per 1,000 women were projected, separately for screening end ages of 65, 70, and 75 years (Tables 5-7).
-Compared to no screening, all cervical cancer screening strategies led to substantial reductions in cancer cases and deaths and gains in life-years.
-Compared to the current guidelines-based strategies of cytology alone every 3 years starting at age 21 years, with or without a switch to cotesting every 5 years starting at age 30 years, all new alternative strategies were more effective.
-For example, when screening ended at age 65 years (Table 5), cervical cancer deaths associated with the guidelines-based strategies (strategies 1 and 2) ranged from 0.30 to 0.76 deaths per 1,000 women, whereas the new alternative strategies involving primary HPV testing or cotesting (strategies 3-19) had fewer cervical cancer deaths, ranging from 0.23 to 0.29 deaths per 1,000 women.
+In the absence of screening, the lifetime risk of cervical cancer was 1.9% (range across 50 best-fitting sets, 1.3-2.4%) and lifetime mortality from cervical cancer was 0.83% (range, 0.58-1.08%), resulting in a life expectancy of 63.921 years (63.845-64.006 years) for 20-year-old women.
+Under scenarios of screening, model outcomes of screening tests (cytology, HPV, total), colposcopies, CIN2/3 detected, CIN3+ detected, false positives, cervical cancer cases, cervical cancer deaths, and life-years per 1,000 women were projected, separately for screening end ages of 65, 70, and 75 (Tables 5-7).
+Compared to no screening, all cervical cancer screening strategies led to substantial reductions in cancer cases and deaths, and gains in life-years.
+Compared to the current guidelines-based strategies of cytology alone every 3 years starting at age 21, with or without a switch to cotesting every 5 years starting at age 30, all new alternative strategies were more effective.
+For example, when screening ended at age 65 (Table 5), cervical cancer deaths associated with the guidelines-based strategies (strategies 1 and 2) ranged from 0.30-0.76 deaths per 1,000 women, whereas the new alternative strategies involving primary HPV testing or cotesting (strategies 3-19) had fewer cervical cancer deaths, ranging from 0.23-0.29 deaths per 1,000 women.

-Earlier switch age, more frequent intervals, and cotesting strategies generally led to a greater number of lifetime total tests.
+Earlier switch age, more frequent interval and cotesting strategies generally led to a greater number of lifetime total tests.
 The proportion of tests that were cytology versus HPV test depended on the particular strategy.
-Screening strategies that involved switching to primary HPV testing alone (strategies 3-14) were associated with a substantially lower total number of cytology tests-3 to 8 times fewer cytology tests than with cytology alone or cotesting.
-In contrast, strategies involving HPV testing alone with 16/18 genotype triage (strategies 3-8) had the highest number of HPV tests, followed closely by HPV testing alone with cytology triage (strategies 9-14) and cotesting (strategies 2 and 15-19); cytology only, which utilizes HPV testing only for triage of ASC-US, had the lowest number of HPV testing strategies.
-The HPV testing strategies had nearly double the total tests of the primary HPV testing strategies.
-The HPV testing with 16/18 genotyping (strategies 3-8).
-Continually screening with cytology alone every 3 years (strategy 1) had the fewest number of total tests than other HPV testing and cotesting strategies involving 3-year screening.
+Screening strategies that involved switching to primary HPV testing alone (strategies 3-14) were associated with a substantially lower total number of cytology tests - 3 to 8 times fewer cytology tests than cytology alone or cotesting.
+In contrast, strategies involving HPV testing alone with 16/18 genotype triage (strategies 3-8) had the highest number of HPV tests, followed closely by HPV testing alone with cytology triage (strategies 9-14) and cotesting (strategies 2, 15-19); cytology only, which utilizes HPV testing only for triage of ASC-US had the lowest number of HPV tests.
+In total, the cotesting strategies had nearly double the total tests of the primary HPV testing strategies.
+The HPV testing strategy with cytology triage (strategies 9-14) led to a slightly higher number of tests than HPV with 16/18 genotyping (strategies 3-8).
+Continually screening with cytology alone every 3 years (strategy 1) had the fewest number of total tests than other HPV and cotesting strategies involving 3-year screening.

 Cytology testing alone every 3 years also yielded the lowest number of lifetime colposcopies (i.e., 645 per 1,000 women).
-All other strategies increased colposcopies substantially, ranging from 1,452 to 2,535 per 1,000 women-up to 4-fold higher when screening with primary HPV testing or cotesting every 3 years starting at age 25 years.
-All else equal, colposcopies were generally highest for cotesting (strategies 2 and 15-19), followed closely by primary HPV testing with 16/18 genotype triage (strategies 3-8).
-HPV testing with 16/18 genotype triage had 12% to 14% greater colposcopies than HPV testing with cytology triage.
+All other strategies increased colposcopies substantially, ranging from 1,452-2,535 per 1,000 women - up to four-fold higher when screening with primary HPV testing or cotesting every 3 years starting at age 25.
+All else equal, colposcopies were generally highest for cotesting (strategies 2, 15-19), followed closely by primary HPV testing with 16/18 genotype triage (strategies 3-8).
+HPV testing with 16/18 genotype triage had 12-14% greater colposcopies than HPV testing with cytology triage.

-Likewise, the lowest numbers of CIN2/CIN3 and CIN3+ detected were from cytology testing alone every 3 years; for example, 160 CIN2/CIN3 cases detected per 1,000 women (strategy 1)
+Likewise, the lowest numbers of CIN2/3 detected and CIN3+ detected were from cytology testing alone every 3 years, for example 160 CIN2/3 detected per 1,000 women (strategy 1)